Tiavina22/tiavina-linux/README.md

 * Enhance the "Project" section: include live demo link and GitHub repository link
 * Add more projects to showcase
 * Include additional features and improvements
+* Search and choose the perfect font styles to match the terminal look